 A central idea of my practice is recognising and accepting that people who come to counselling are unique individuals with a variety of identities.
 I am experienced in working with people whose identities aren’t considered “mainstream” and a list of the areas I have worked in can be found below.
 I am kink-knowledgeable and happy to work with clients who either live a BDSM lifestyle or engage in SM, BDSM/Kink practices.
 I work with people of all sexualities, and who hold various gender identities including non-binary identities and who have relationships in various monogamous or non-monogamous configurations.
 I co-ordinate a mentoring program for Pink Therapy aimed at trainees with non-normative sexualities and gender identities.

 I am deaf-aware and learning BSL at present.
-I have completed level two and hope to be starting (the new) level three this year.

 As I counsellor I have supported people around a variety of areas, these include but are not limited to the following: